lah7/sims2-wine-patches/README.md

 To speed up compiling, change `-j4` to the number of processor cores you have.

 If running via `make` only, you can use the `wine` script to run the build.

-#### macOS Support

-I haven't compiled for this platform before, but technically, if you install all the dependencies and then follow these instructions, Wine will be able to compile and play the game on Mac too.

 ## External Links